kurniayazid/kurniayazid.github.io/_pages/about.md

   - /about.html
 ---

-# About me

-**Ega** Kurnia Yazid (he/him) was a Research Assistant at the Department of Economics, and Research Fellow at the Disaster Management Research Unit (DMRU) Centre for Strategic and International Studies (CSIS).
-At CSIS, he actively takes part in writing analysis on development economics, disaster economics, and policy analysis.
-Besides, he also serves to help the Senior Advisor to the Minister of National Developing Planning for Social Affairs and Poverty Reduction in producing the evidence-based recommendations.
-Prior to this, Ega was an Economic Researcher at Tenggara Strategics—a business and investment research and advisory institute founded by CSIS, The Jakarta Post, and Prasetiya Mulya University.
+Ega Kurnia Yazid (he/him), or known as Ega, is an MA student in Quantitative Methods in the Social Sciences (QMSS) at [Columbia University in the City of New York](http://columbia.edu/) fully-funded by [Indonesia Endowment Fund for Education (LPDP)](https://lpdp.kemenkeu.go.id/en/) scholarship.
+Before this, he was a Research Assistant at the Department of Economics, and Research Fellow at the Disaster Management Research Unit (DMRU) Centre for Strategic and International Studies (CSIS).
+At CSIS, he actively took part in writing analysis on development economics, disaster economics, and policy analysis.
+Besides, he also served to help the Senior Advisor to the Minister of National Developing Planning, Republic of Indonesia for Social Affairs and Poverty Reduction in producing the evidence-based recommendations.
+Ega also has experience as an Economic Researcher at Tenggara Strategics—--a business and investment research and advisory institute founded by CSIS, The Jakarta Post, and Prasetiya Mulya University.
 As an economic researcher, he involved in wide-ranging economic-business or investment research projects from the gig economy to renewable energy investment.
 His research area includes development economics, environmental economics, health economics, disaster management, and digital economy.
-He received his bachelor’s degree in economics from Universitas Gadjah Mada, Indonesia.
-This year, he is going to take MA program in Columbia University, USA funded by LPDP scholarship.
+He received his bachelor’s degree in economics from Universitas Gadjah Mada, Indonesia in 2019 under supervision of Professor [Gumilang Aryo Sahadewo](https://scholar.google.co.id/citations?user=z3gqbiEAAAAJ&hl=en#d=gsc_md_fol&t=1668203386419).

-## **Main research interest:**
+## **Main research interests:**
 - Environment and health issues
-  > Air pollution, disasters, pandemic, and sustainable healthcare
+  > Air pollution, disasters, health pandemic, and sustainable healthcare
 - Development issues
   > Poverty, people with disabilities, inequality, economic growth, job creation / labor market, digital and gig economy